MSP EBITDA Margins: Why 15% Is Good and 20% Changes the Conversation

 10-15% EBITDA margin.
 Functional but not commanding.
 Buyers will engage, but they're looking for clear paths to margin expansion.
 Can the tech stack be consolidated?
 Are there pricing increases that haven't been implemented?
 Is the service delivery model unnecessarily labor-intensive?
 The conversation is about fix-and-grow, and buyers price in the execution risk of those improvements.

 15-20% EBITDA margin.
 This is where serious buyer interest begins.
 At 15%+, the MSP has demonstrated it can operate profitably while investing in the business.
-The QoE analysis is more likely to confirm the reported numbers than reveal surprises.
-Buyers can model growth scenarios that don't require margin compression to fund.
+The QoE analysis is more likely to confirm the reported numbers than reveal surprises, and buyers can model growth scenarios that don't require margin compression to fund.

 20%+ EBITDA margin.
-Exceptional.
-Best-in-class territory per Service Leadership data.
+Exceptional, best-in-class territory per Service Leadership data.
 These MSPs command premium multiples because they demonstrate something rare: the ability to grow revenue while maintaining or expanding margins.
-Service Leadership reports PE-backed MSPs average roughly 18-19% adjusted EBITDA.
-Independent, founder-operated MSPs that exceed that benchmark signal operational maturity that most PE portfolio companies aspire to.
+Service Leadership reports PE-backed MSPs average roughly 18-19% adjusted EBITDA, so independent, founder-operated MSPs that exceed that benchmark signal the kind of operational maturity most PE portfolio companies aspire to.

 Understanding where margin pressure comes from helps explain what founders can address before going to market.

 Labor utilization is the biggest lever.
 With 70-80% of costs tied to labor, any inefficiency in staffing or utilization flows directly to the bottom line.
 Buyers evaluate technician utilization rates and the ratio of billable to non-billable hours.
-Service Leadership data shows project services gross margins fluctuating dramatically quarter to quarter based on utilization alone.
-That kind of volatility is exactly what buyers flag during diligence.
+Service Leadership data shows project services gross margins fluctuating dramatically quarter to quarter based on utilization alone, and that kind of volatility is exactly what buyers flag during diligence.

 Tool sprawl erodes margins quietly.
 The average MSP subscribes to 20+ SaaS categories.
 When vendors reduce partner margins, MSPs that haven't renegotiated or consolidated feel the impact immediately.
-Buyers examine the tech stack for redundancy and opportunities to consolidate.
-An MSP running a lean, consolidated stack signals discipline.
-One running 25 overlapping tools signals operational immaturity.
+Buyers examine the tech stack for redundancy and consolidation opportunities.
+An MSP running a lean, consolidated stack signals discipline; one running 25 overlapping tools signals operational immaturity.

 A Practical Comparison